 - The delegates met in daily sessions from Tuesday to Friday this week, recessing early Friday afternoon.
-In order to give committees time to finish their work, synod plans to meet again Tuesday morning June 15 at 8 a.m.
+In order to give committees time to finish their work, synod plans to meet again Tuesday starting at noon *(note change of time).
 For the reports on synod's work and decisions, visit this page.

 - Highlights: Sem.
 Josiah Tan successfully sustained his oral examination and was declared a candidate for the ministry of the Word.
 Missionary-pastor D. Holstege addressed synod on the work in the Philippines and in the PRCP.
 Synod extended a call to Rev. C.Griess (pastor of First PRC, Grand Rapids, MI) to serve as professor in the PRC Seminary, replacing Prof. B. Gritters in the area of Practical Theology and NT Studies.